Anil1111/Academic-Projects-Tutorials/Spring/notes-angular&spring-boot.md

 ### Using services for Session Storage to store authentication token

 To check the session storage from browser:

 - Session Storage represents the temporary storage where key value pairs can be stored during the browser session.
 If browser is restarted the keys are lost.
 - Incase of Local Storage, the keys remain even on browser restart but are less secure and thus, not recommended.

-#### Navigate to Session Storage in Google Chrome:
+#### Navigate to Session Storage in Google Chrome

 > Chrome --> Inspect --> Application --> Inside Storage Menu --> Session Storage
+>
 > **To clear**, just `Rt.
 Click` on the entry inside session storage and click on `clear`.

 ```typescript
 export class HardcodedAuthenticationService {